VOLUNTEERING AT QUIET VALLEY

 Volunteer opportunities abound at Quiet Valley Living Historical Farm.
 A non-profit organization such as ours would not be possible without a wonderful and active group of volunteers.
 Quiet Valley is an amazing place to volunteer.
 Here you can work in a pleasant rural setting, enjoy the fresh air, the countryside, and get a little taste of farm life.
 There is always a chance to learn new things.
 At Quiet Valley senior citizens, families, couples, teenagers, and individuals can all find a niche to fill.
 There is something for everyone!

-We offer a variety of engaging tasks ranging in time commitment from an hour or two to those involving regular attendance and training.
-As a volunteer, you can gain experience and knowledge with public speaking, animal husbandry, wildlife management, evolution of technology, and agricultural history.
+We offer a variety of engaging tasks ranging in time commitment from an hour or two to those involving regular attendance and training such as assisting with tours.
+As a volunteer, you can gain knowledge and experience with public speaking, animal husbandry, heritage crafts, trade skills, folk art, agricultural history and more.

 For more information about volunteering email: email@example.com

-Here are just some of the ways volunteers can get involved:
+Here is just a sample of the ways adult volunteers can get involved:

 - Teaching: if you have a craft or skill, you can teach it

 - Demonstrate: show a skill you know to visitors

 - Tour Guiding: act as tour guide for school groups and visitors